 With an annual inflation rate of 8.2%, volatile stock markets, record-high gas prices, and rising interest rates, there are many factors that are dampening consumer sentiment in the United States.
 An economic slowdown will impact everyone, and each household will feel it differently.
-America’s gross domestic product (GDP) fell by 0.9% in the second quarter of 2022.
-This common measure of economic health signals that a recession is already happening.
+America’s economy shrank in the first three months of 2022.
+Although the gross domestic product has turned slightly positive in recent months, 2023 isn’t shaping out to be much better.
 How will a recession impact car sales?
-How will car buyers be affected by this recession?
+How will car buyers be affected by a recession in 2023 or 2024?
 Will it be the same as 2008, or are things different this time around?

 What Happens to Auto Sales in an Economic Recession?